Finding The Evidence

 - Dancing With The Sun by Yasmine Galenorn

 - Enchanted: Titania's Book of White Magic by Titania Hardie, and her other books.
+She does mention offhand that her grandmother practiced Druidry and so I consider this a possible primary source of someone from a family Tradition.

 - The Pooka Pages series of books on Amazon by Lora Craig-Gaddis; these books were published by the author of Pooka Pages, which is now no longer online.
 Sad face.
 She is the only true Family Tradition Witch that I know was public about her religion and sharing some of it on the Internet.
 Therefore, this is a good resource for historians.